 A well-designed ownership structure can help to mitigate potential conflicts and guarantee the long-term sustainability of the business.
 This can be achieved through the use of various ownership models, such as voting and non-voting shares, trusts, and family limited partnerships.
 These models can help to separate ownership and control, allowing family members to participate in the business while minimizing the risk of conflicts.

-Ultimately, the ownership structure should be carefully tailored to the specific needs and goals of the family-owned business, taking into account both family dynamics and business legacy.
+The ownership structure should be carefully tailored to the specific needs and goals of the family-owned business, taking into account both family dynamics and business legacy.
 A well-crafted ownership structure can help to guarantee the continued success and prosperity of the business for generations to come.

 The board of directors plays a vital function in the governance of a corporation, serving as the primary decision-making body responsible for overseeing the company’s strategic direction and overall performance.
 In family-owned businesses, the board of directors plays a particularly important part in guaranteeing the company’s long-term success and sustainability.